Making tax digital for businesses

 Online accounting software like Xero is designed to be user friendly and, as a bonus, it can also:

-automatically calculate the tax you owe (including VAT, income tax, and payroll tax)
+automatically calculate the tax you owe (including VAT and payroll tax)

 pull transaction data straight from your bank, your invoicing software, or your POS system